microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 * westus2
 * koreacentral

-Locate your region.
-Then type it into the script and hit "Enter".
+**Locate your region from the list above.
+Then type it into the script and hit "Enter".**

 Your region determines mainly three things:
 * Compliance and Data Residency